Week 4 Lab: Mini Project

 3. Experiment with moving these visualizations around, resizing them, and editing their titles.

-• Click ‘More Options’ (the little down arrow on the toolbar next to the graph)
+• Click ‘More Options’ (the small down arrow on the toolbar next to the chart).

-• Drag the field ‘City’ to the filters card (and select all)
+• Drag ‘City’ to the Filters card and select all cities.

-• Click ‘More Options’ -> ‘Apply to Worksheets’ -> ‘Selected Worksheets’ (this dropdown appears next to the city filter)
+• Click ‘More Options’ \(\rightarrow\) ‘Apply to Worksheets’ \(\rightarrow\) ‘Selected Worksheets’ (this dropdown appears next to the city filter).

-• Try adding text.
-Can you change the text box so that you can place it on top of your figures?
+1. Add text: Try adding a text box.
+Can you reposition it on top of your figures?